bhrigu123/bhrigu123.github.io/source/_posts/2016-10-12-hyderabad-moments-amazon-internship.markdown

 Being a sports lover, I liked the fact that my team indulged in a lot of sports activities too.
 Every Saturday (and most of Wednesdays) they would go out to play Badminton in the academy.
 Those were some great times too.

 Staying in a Hostel/PG was a completely different experience.
-With all college friends in the surrounding rooms, the time spent was great, and my roommate (Parikh) turned out to be a pretty chill guy.
+With all college friends in the surrounding rooms, the time spent was great, and my roommate turned out to be a pretty chill guy.
 Turned out, we had the same taste in music, liked playing cricket and.....loved eating cheetos.
 One thing I ate the most throughout the 2 months would be Cheetos I'm pretty sure.<br>
-We even bought a cricket ball and would play cricket on our PG's common area.
+We even bought a cricket ball and would play cricket in our PG's common area.

 <center>
 	{% img [erimg] /images/hyd/pg.jpg PG %}